faylang/fay/README.md

     $ git fetch fay
     $ git rebase fay/master -i

+Install with `cabal install -fdevel` and run `fay-tests`.
+If there are no warnings and all tests pass, move on.

 If there are any conflicts, resolve them.
-Push changes to your Github
+Install and run `fay-tests` again.
+Push changes to your Github fork:
-fork:

     $ git push origin my-topic-branch